-Ways to develop a positive habits for conscious and healthy eating as a daily habit:
+Ways to develop positive habits for conscious and healthy eating as a daily habit:

 Finally, over time, healthy eating affirmations could help reshape your negative and self-destructive beliefs about food.
-There’s a shaming, self-destructive culture around food – one that tells us we’re bad or disgusting if we have difficulty with emotional eating.
+There’s a shaming, self-destructive culture around food.
+It tells us we’re bad or disgusting if we have difficulty with emotional eating.
 When you form new, happier attitudes about eating, this actually reduces your likelihood of eating too much!

 As with all affirmations, it’s important to get the wording right and tailor the affirmation to your preferences.
 However, here are some excellent examples to get you started: